Cuisine and Etiquette

 - Why are rules of etiquette so important?
 Whose rules do you follow when your sharing a meal at someone's house?
 Whose rules do you follow in a restaurant?

-- Simulate an African meal using recipes provided by the Paul D. Coverdell World Wise Schools program.
+- Simulate a meal from a different culture by using recipes provided by the Paul D. Coverdell World Wise Schools program.
 Responsibilities for preparation should be divided among class members as you see fit.
 Some classes may prefer to prepare one dish; others may want to sample several.
 The easiest dish to prepare is fried plantains.
 Groundnut stew is simple to prepare, and Americans usually enjoy it.
 During the meal, follow the rules outlined in the readings as closely as possible.
-Following the meal, debrief the class by asking them to react to eating African style.

-- Encourage class members to tell their own stories about feeling awkward in a strange situation or having a hard time understanding someone else’s ways of doing things.
+- Encourage class members to tell their own stories about experiencing a new situation or having a hard time understanding someone else’s ways of doing things.
 What did they learn from these experiences?
-Returned Peace Corps Volunteer Chris Davis, who served in Guatemala from 1987 to 1989, remembers his first meal in his host country as an awkward one:

-- Invite a returned Peace Corps Volunteer, an international exchange student, a recent immigrant, or students’ family members to talk about food and manners in other countries.
+- Invite a returned Peace Corps Volunteer, an international exchange student, a recent immigrant, or students’ family members to talk about food and manners they have seen, lived, or were expressed in other countries.

-- Use this lesson plan to supplement content on African agriculture or climate.
+- Use this lesson plan to supplement content on agriculture or climate in the countries analyzed.